8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Difficulty: Medium

-Question: A network administrator has configured the connection between two switches, SW1 and SW2.
-On SW1, the connecting port is configured with the switchport mode trunk command.
-On SW2, the port is configured with switchport mode dynamic auto.
+Question: A network administrator configured the connection between two switches, SW1 and SW2.
+On SW1, the connecting port uses the switchport mode trunk command.
+On SW2, the port uses switchport mode dynamic auto.
 Which operational mode will the link between the two switches adopt?

 A. Access B. Trunk C. Static D. The link will not come up.